elisa-laviolette/archeosync/docs/ARCHITECTURE.md

 ## Overview

 The plugin follows SOLID principles and clean architecture to ensure maintainability, testability, and extensibility.
-The current version includes 357 tests with 357 passing and 8 skipped, demonstrating robust code quality and comprehensive coverage.
+The current version includes comprehensive test coverage with robust code quality and extensive validation.

 ## SOLID Principles Implementation